 Pluto TV is a streaming platform that serves live television and on-demand video content free of charge.

 Pluto TV makes money by showing commercials within the video content or when switching between channels.
+Consequently, Pluto TV relies on an advertising-based business model.

 What Is Pluto TV?